MicrosoftDocs/azure-devops-docs/docs/organizations/security/quick-reference-index-security.md

 ::: moniker range="azure-devops"
-For organization owners or project administrators, learn more about security and how to add and manage user access, and secure projects and organizations.
+For organization owners or project administrators, learn about authentication and authroization, how to add and manage users and their access, and secure projects and organizations.

 - [About security, authentication, & authorization](about-security-identity.md)
 - [About access levels](access-levels.md )